Shipping Label Basics: How to Make a Shipping Label

 What is a Shipping Label What Does it Stand For?

-In order to comprehend the importance of shipping label making, it is initially essential to start at the basics, ergo understanding what a shipping label is.
-A shipping label is basically a small sticker placed on your delivery package that identifies various things about it: be it the destination, the origin, the carrier’s name, its weight, etc. Without a clear and to-the-point shipping label, the risks of the package being delayed in transit, let alone being delivered to the wrong address, are weighing in pretty high.
+In order to comprehend the importance of label making, it is initially essential to start at the basics, ergo understanding what a shipping label is.
+A shipment label is basically a small sticker placed on your delivery package that identifies various things about it: be it the destination, the origin, the carrier’s name, its weight, etc. Without a clear and to-the-point label, the risks of the package being delayed in transit, let alone being delivered to the wrong address, are weighing in pretty high.
 That is why it is important to create a well-thought-out shipping label template for all of the counterparts of the end delivery process to understand where the package is coming from and where it needs to be going.
-If you don't want your package to be - god forbid - lost completely, then you need to have a sold shipping label example at hand that will help you avoid any sort of customer and/or financial loss.
-While some companies use autonomous shipping label makers to ease this process, some prefer to carry out the process manually and have the upper hand in the entire operation.
+If you don’t want your package to be – god forbid – lost completely, then you need to have a sold shipment label example at hand that will help you avoid any sort of customer and/or financial loss.
+While some companies use autonomous label makers to ease this process, some prefer to carry out the process manually and have the upper hand in the entire operation.

-Although shipping labels from major carriers such as USPS, FedEx, and UPS may all slightly vary, a standard shipping label template usually contains the same information that highlights the most significant elements about the package:
+Although shipment labels from major carriers such as USPS, FedEx, and UPS may all slightly vary, a standard shipping label template usually contains the same information that highlights the most significant elements about the package:

 - Recipient’s name and address

 - Package weight (Both box and item being shipped combined)

 - Maxicode (Unidirectional code)